codehath/advent-of-code-2023/day-2/README.md

 Game 5: 6 red, 1 blue, 3 green; 2 blue, 1 red, 2 green
 ```

-> Game 1 - could have been played with as few as 4 red, 2 green, and 6 blue cubes. any fewer and the game would have been impossible.
+> __Game 1__ - could have been played with as few as 4 red, 2 green, and 6 blue cubes. any fewer and the game would have been impossible.
-Game 2 - minimum of 1 red, 3 green, and 4 blue cubes.
+__Game 2__ - minimum of 1 red, 3 green, and 4 blue cubes.
-Game 3 - at least 20 red, 13 green, and 6 blue cubes.
+__Game 3__ - at least 20 red, 13 green, and 6 blue cubes.
-Game 4 - required at least 14 red, 3 green, and 15 blue cubes.
+__Game 4__ - required at least 14 red, 3 green, and 15 blue cubes.
-Game 5 - needed 6 red, 3 green, and 2 blue cubes in the bag.
+__Game 5__ - needed 6 red, 3 green, and 2 blue cubes in the bag.

-> The power of the minimum set of cubes in game 1 is 48.
+> The power of the minimum set of cubes in Game 1 is 48.
-In games 2-5; 12, 1560, 630, and 36, respectively.
+In Games 2-5; 12, 1560, 630, and 36, respectively.
 The sum is 2286.

 For each game, find the minimum set of cubes that must have been present.
 Calculate the sum of the powers of these sets.